 d-fine pursues a sustainability strategy with a long-term focus.
 This strategy is reflected in all aspects of our activities and in our interaction with clients, employees, suppliers, environment, and society.
 We are committed to minimise the potential negative social and ecological impact of our business activities.

-This strategy lead to the implementation of a d-fine Sustainability Guideline and a d-fine Code of Conduct.
+This strategy leads to the implementation of a d-fine Sustainability Guideline and a d-fine Code of Conduct.
 Together they cover the steps taken to ensure environmental and climate protection, fair working conditions, prevention of child labour, and the fight against corruption in our company.
 They express our zero tolerance towards slavery, human trafficking, and corruption and include measures to prevent them.

 The d-fine Sustainability Guideline and the d-fine Code of Conduct have been continually improved and extended.

 Overall responsibility for sustainable and responsible business activities lies with d-fine’s Managing Directors and is managed by the Sustainability Board.
 The d-fine Sustainability Board is commissioned for the maintenance of the d-fine Sustainability Guideline, the review of the relevant key performance indicators and receives assistance from other employees.

 Our services are provided by our own employees, with the majority provisioned in the UK, EU, and Switzerland.
 To a limited degree, d-fine consultants work on other international projects.
 Our internal standards, which comply with the comprehensive legal requirements in the UK, EU, and Switzerland, apply to all our employees irrespective of project location.
 Since we exclusively employ highly qualified employees, long-term staff retention can only be achieved through fair working conditions and remuneration, a wide range of external professional development opportunities, and other employment benefits and measures, which far exceed minimum legal requirements.